-Venture debt gives rising start-ups like yours a boost in valuation so you’re in a much stronger position for the next institutional equity round.
+Venture debt gives expanding startups like yours a boost in valuation, so you’re in a much stronger position for the next institutional equity round.
 Extending your cash runway to deal with operational expenses is an integral part of that.

 You can quickly tick all boxes for critical metrics to enter your next equity round with your confidence peaking.

 Additionally, venture debt can also work as growth capital for your business when you need enough room to pivot your business model.
 Think strategically for your long-term interests by planning, testing, and implementing new processes.